Authentic Lessons for 21st Century Learning

 Display slide 4 and introduce the students to the lesson objective: Students will be able to analyze how an author uses conflict in a story to develop the theme.

-Display slide 5 and inform your students that they will watch Pip.
+Display slide 5 and inform students that they will watch a short animated feature called Pip.
 As they watch the short clip, they should note different examples of conflict.

 Once the video clip is over, have the students discuss some of the examples of conflict and problems that they noticed with an Elbow Partner.